-May Jesus & Mary enfold you and your families with their protection, tenderness, and peace.
+May Jesus, Mary, and Joseph continue to enfold you with their protection, tenderness, and peace.

 Official definition as per the Vatican:

 "As its name implies, this rite is for the full initiation of a person into the church.
 The previously existing Rite of Baptism, that came into effect in 1614 as a rite of baptism only, was an abbreviated version of the ancient rite for the initiation of adults and had been used for the most part in the modified form suitable for the baptism of infants.
 The Rite of the Baptism of Infants, introduced in 1969 to answer the need of a rite suited to infants, follows the practice of the previous rite in being for baptism alone, rather than one of full initiation.
 The limited scope of this Rite brings into prominence, by way of contrast, the comprehensive nature of the RCIA."